What Is Proton Therapy?

 Pencil Beam Scanning (PBS) is a revolutionary technology that boosts accuracy with its ultra-narrow proton radiation beam.
 Pencil Beam Scanning effectively ‘paints’ the tumor with radiation in three dimensions by moving a proton beam of pencil-point sharpness back and forth across each layer of the tumor.
 This extreme precision allows the radiation dose to conform to the specific shape and size of the tumor, making it ideal for irregularly shaped tumors located near critical organs and tissues.

-ProCure is the only center in New Jersey to offer Pencil Beam Scanning (PBS) and was the first center in the tri-state area to treat patients with this technology.
+ProCure is the first center in New Jersey to offer Pencil Beam Scanning (PBS) and was the first center in the tri-state area to treat patients with this technology.

 Proton Therapy vs. Standard Radiation